 For the golfers, you have to try out at least one of the five signature golf courses for a taste of Reynolds championship golf.

 Designed by some of the best course architects like Jack Nicklaus, Rees Jones, Bob Cupp, and Tom Fazio, Reynolds Lake Oconee has been recognized as one of the top golf destinations in the southeast in the 2022 Golf Digest Editors' Choice Awards.

 The Kingdom at Reynolds Lake Oconee offers the ultimate golf experience.
 You can even get private instruction from one of the course’s golf pros.

 If golf is not your thing, the fishing at Lake Oconee is exceptional, where you'll find bass, sunfish, catfish, and more.
 Good fishing opportunities can be had from the shore or dock, or take an excursion by boat.

 You'll find even more activities at the Sandy Creek Sporting Grounds, like sport shooting, tennis, and archery.
 No matter what you’re looking for outdoors, the Lake Oconee area is the perfect place for relaxation.

 I've stayed at both the Ritz Carlton Lake Oconee and at one of the beautiful cottages.
 You'll be happy with either.
 The cottages are perfect for a larger family or a reunion.

+But back to those restaurants.
 From casual southern-inspired food to an upscale meal, there’s something for everyone in the Lake Oconee area.